-Justin DeGroff, Licensed Architect + LEEP-AP, received a Master of Architecture degree from the Illinois Institute of Technology and a Bachelor's degree from the University at Buffalo's School of Architecture.
+Justin DeGroff, Licensed Architect, LEED-AP received a Master of Architecture degree from the Illinois Institute of Technology and a Bachelor's degree from the University at Buffalo's School of Architecture.
 With previous experience at a large NYC design firm, and an optimistic attitude towards architecture, Justin strives to find opportunities for integrated design solutions from whatever obstacles lie in a project.